ilya-murzinov/ilya-murzinov.github.io/_posts/2015-03-04-algorithms-part-one.markdown

 |--------------------------------------------------------|-------------|
 | **Final Exam**                                         | 7.1/10      |

-Of course, I will not share any of my solutions in any form other than pesonal e-mail.
+Of course, I will not share any of my solutions in any form other than personal e-mail.

 I will definitely join [second part](https://www.coursera.org/course/algs4partII) of this course.